JiaweiZhuang/old_cloud_GC/README.md

 The "price" you pay for this "free lunch" is the server is not guaranteed to be 100% stable.
 It has very little chance of shutting down
-(although I've launched an spot instance for weeks and never encountered this situation) For maintaining a web server, that's intolerable, but it suits scientific computing pretty well.
+(although I've launched a spot instance for weeks and never encountered this situation) For maintaining a web server, that's intolerable, but it suits scientific computing pretty well.

 Also, spot instance doesn't allow "stop", but only allows "terminate",